bywuu/CS5296-Group11-GroupProject/Tensorflow/README.md

 ## Distributed Machine Learning on Tensorflow

+## Pre-requisites
-Pre-requisites: python 2.7, tensorflow 1.10 (other version maybe work, but have not been tested), sklearn, time, numpy, math.</br> </br>
+python 2.7, tensorflow 1.10 (other version maybe work, but have not been tested), sklearn, time, numpy, math.

 ## Introduce
 The code can be found here -> ```./Code/``` </br>